Stress-Testing Emotional Support Models: Moving from Homogeneous to Diverse Help Seekers: Introduction

-To effectively control seeker profile defined by nine features, we employ a Mixture-of-Experts (MoE) architecture.
-This architecture dynamically assigns weights to specialized adapters based on the input seeker profile, enabling distinct behavioral patterns associated with different characteristics to be accurately reflected.
 Validation results highlight the effectiveness of our simulator across three key dimensions: (1) \textbf{superior profile adherence}, successfully maintaining consistent seeker traits throughout the interaction; (2) \textbf{high behavioral diversity}, capturing a wider array of help-seeking patterns compared to existing baselines; and (3) \textbf{higher fidelity}, as confirmed by expert evaluations indicating that the generated responses more closely resemble real-world emotional support interactions.